crolang-p2p/examples-crolang-p2p-broker/README.md

 The detailed usage of said variables is explained in the [Modules](#modules) section but, as a general guideline:
 - the Redis URL allows the execution of multiple Broker instances, enabling horizontal scaling
-- the webhook URLs allow to specify custom services to customize the Broker behavior is key aspects of a Crolang Node's lifecycle; in particular, the RTC webhook defines the logic for retrieving valid RTC configurations that will be used by the Crolang Node in order to connect to your STUN/TURN server (coturn in this example).
+- the webhook URLs allow to specify custom endpoints to customize the Broker behavior is key aspects of a Crolang Node's lifecycle; in particular, the RTC webhook defines the logic for retrieving valid RTC configurations that will be used by a Crolang Node in order to connect to your STUN/TURN server (coturn in this example).

 This repository provides a really simple example of a webhook server; it's implementation can be found in [index.js](./index.js) file.